Chorkie Dog Breed

 The Chorkie coat length and texture will largely depend on the Chihuahua parent's coat (short or long)--but this hybrid's coat is most often medium to long, and straight or wavy.

-Chorkie Coloring
+Chorkie Colors

 Chorkie Variations